Edis Mulalić

-Edis Mulalić (born 23 October 1975) is a Bosnian professional football manager and former player.
+Edis Mulalić (born 23 October 1975) is a Bosnian professional football manager and former player who is the manager of First League of FBiH club Sloboda Tuzla.

 Born in Sarajevo, he is best known for playing for hometown club Željezničar, making over 300 appearances for the club in all competitions.
 He has also managed the club on two occasions.

 Club career

 Born in Sarajevo, SFR Yugoslavia, Mulalić started his career with hometown club Željezničar.
 He played for the club on four occasions, winning three league titles, two cups and three supercups.
 He played 220 league games for Željezničar and 322 games in all competitions.
 In Bosnia and Herzegovina, he also played for TOŠK Tešanj.

 Mulalić also played in Germany for Uerdingen 05, Eintracht Frankfurt with whom he won the 2.
 Bundesliga, and Hamm.
 He finished his playing career in 2010 winning one of the three league titles throughout his career as club captain with Željezničar at the age of 35.

 International career

 Mulalić made his debut for Bosnia and Herzegovina in a March 1999 friendly game away against Hungary and has earned a total of 2 caps, scoring no goals.
 His second and final international was a March 2000 friendly game against Jordan.